Skip to main navigation Skip to content Skip to footer

 By a vote of 6-2 today the Texas Supreme Court has issued an emergency order setting out much needed clearer…

-Tags: Chronovirus, covid-19, evictions, Texas Supreme Court
+Tags: Chronovirus, covid-19, Eviction, Texas Supreme Court

 Texans are losing their homes because judges are not consistently enforcing CDC eviction moratorium order